kimai/kimai/var/docs/invoices.md

 ## Template variables

-Be aware, that the following list of variables is only working for the "document" based formats, but NOT for twig templates!
+Be aware, that the following list of variables is only working for the "document" based formats, but NOT for twig templates.
-As twig templates are rendered actively, it is up to the developer to calculate what is needed.
+Twig templates are rendered actively, it is up to the developer to calculate what is needed.

 ### Global variables